Azure-Samples/ms-identity-dotnetcore-maui/MauiAppWithBroker/README.md

   - [Instructions for MacOS](https://learn.microsoft.com/dotnet/maui/get-started/installation?tabs=vsma)

 * For **Android** and/or **iOS** devices the [Microsoft Authenticator app](https://www.microsoft.com/security/mobile-authenticator-app) is used as the Broker app.
-* An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
+* An **Microsoft Entra ID** tenant.
+For more information, see: [How to get a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
-* A user account in your **Azure AD** tenant.
+* A user account in your **Microsoft Entra ID** tenant.
 This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
+If you're signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample